VTimofeenko/confluence_poster/README.md

 $ confluence_poster --config poster_config.toml post-page --upload-files attachment1.docx attachment2.png
 ```

-will attempt to locate the page on Confluence instance, update its content to the text in `page1.md` and attach the files to it.
+will attempt to locate the page on Confluence, update its content with the text in `page1.md` and attach the files to it.

-If the script cannot locate it, it will prompt the user to create it, optionally under a parent page.
+If the script cannot locate the page by title, it will prompt the user to create it, optionally under a parent page.

 # Details